coolvegan/ultra-minimal-launcher/readme.md

 3. Your device will ask you to select a default Home app.
 4. Choose "Ultra Minimal Launcher" from the list.

-You will now see the Ultra Minimal Launcher home screen with the digital clock.
+You will now see the Ultra Minimal Launcher home screen.

 ## Screenshot